 You’ve possibly had to attend more than a few video conference calls if you’ve been working from home for the last few weeks.
 Or maybe you used video chat apps to stay in contact with friends and family while distancing yourself from society.
 You already found that the camera on your laptop is crap anyway.
-It creates blurred, pixelated video calls, and unattractive angles of view.
+It creates blurred, pixelated video calls and unattractive angles of view.

 There are some ways to tackle the problem.
 You might buy a proper webcam but fortunate enough to find one of those in stock.
 If you happen to have one lying around, you might repurpose an old smartphone and use it as a webcam.
 Both of those could be marginally better than the camera on your laptop.

-But if you’d like to step up your video call game, you can really use your mirrorless or DSLR camera as a webcam, and have the best-looking picture in your group chat.
+But if you’d like to step up your video call game, you can really use your mirrorless or DSLR camera as a webcam and have the best-looking picture in your group chat.

 Eventually, because using your mirrorless or DSLR camera as a webcam ensures that it’s mostly on and continuously uploading a video to your device, you’ll want to get an A / C converter to power the camera instead of depending on its batteries.
-Some cameras can be charged via USB-C battery banks and chargers, while others require manufacturer’s special A / C adapters.
+Some cameras can be charged via USB-C battery banks and chargers, while others require the manufacturer’s special A / C adapters.
 You’ll also want to disable all of the camera’s automatic power shutdown features.
 Consult the manual on your camera to see what you need.

 Some other aspects to bear in mind:

 - Mostly the webcams have wide-angle lenses, so staying in the frame is easy.
 If you want to use this setup specifically for video calls, you’ll want to use the largest lens you have for your mirrorless or DSLR camera.
-Otherwise, your video calls will be all-face and you’ll drift out of the frame constantly
+Otherwise, your video calls will be all-face, and you’ll drift out of the frame constantly.

 - You additionally need to use the fastest and best lens available to you.
 The slower the aperture (the number on your camera’s lens after the f/), the more your background looks blurred and friendly.
 You’ll want to be at least f/2.8, but that’s easier if you can go lower.
 For better effect, you should set your 16 mm Fujifilm lens to its lowest f/1.4 aperture.